 Graziano, L. M., Rosenbaum, D. P., & Schuck, A. M. (2014).
 Building group capacity for problem solving and police–community partnerships through survey feedback and training: a randomized control trial within Chicago’s community policing program.
 Journal of Experimental Criminology, 10(1), 79-103.

 Skogan, W. G. (2004).
 Community policing: Common impediments to success.
-Community policing: The past, present, and future, 159-167.
+Community Policing: The Past, Present, and Future, 159-167.

 Stone, C., & Travis, J. (2013).
 Toward a new professionalism in policing.
 JIJIS, 13, 11.

 Weisburd, D., Hinkle, J. C., Braga, A. A., & Wooditch, A. (2015).
-Understanding the Mechanisms Underlying Broken Windows Policing The Need for Evaluation Evidence.
+Understanding the mechanisms underlying broken windows policing the need for evaluation evidence.
 Journal of Research in Crime and Delinquency, 52(4), 589-608

 Boostrom, R. (n.d.).
-The Community-Oriented Policing and Problem Solving Paradigm- What Have We Learned?
-Retrieved from oregonstate: http://oregonstate.edu/dept/iifet/2000/papers/boostrom.pdf
+The community-oriented policing and problem solving paradigm- What have we learned?
+Retrieved from Oregon State: http://oregonstate.edu/dept/iifet/2000/papers/boostrom.pdf

 Dr. Wallace Comments: CJ, you have selected an interesting topic for your research study proposal.
 However, as you will note from my edits and feedback comments in the margins you still have some work to do in order to get this where it needs to be for the final version.